 There is a lot of visual variety in this game.
 You travel through the dilapidated chambers of the early game until the facility begins to rebuild itself.
 You watch it piece itself back together.
 Then you get to travel through the deepest guts of Aperture Science.
 And finally, you come back to see the test chambers tear themselves apart again

 The co-op puzzles are fun, but not terribly replayable.

-This review was originally published 09/14/2010 on Game Observer.
+This review was originally published 09/14/2010 on Game Observer (now defunct).
 It has been republished here for archival purposes - and in anticipation of a Trine 2 review.

 A fun and graphically very pretty puzzle-platformer, but physics and controls could have used a little more work.

 If you look at the review score above, and think "Hmm, this game can’t be that good to be given a 76," you should be aware that the score takes into account that this game was reviewed as if it were a full-priced $40 to $60 title.
 But, don’t be discouraged, Trine (regardless of price point) is still good.
 The friends who have played co-op with me virtually unanimously agree that the game’s fun factor make it worthwhile even at a $40+ price point, regardless of its rating.
 That being said, let’s talk about the actual game.